Peanut rice | Verkadalai sadam

 SOUTH INDIAN Kadalai SADHAM RECIPE

-If you are looking for a quick beginner-friendly recipe this is perfect.
-Be it a quick simple weekday meal or travel food or lunch box/tiffin box recipe for kids school or office this rice is great choice.
+If you are looking for a quick beginner-friendly recipe, this is perfect.
+Be it a quick, simple weekday meal, travel food, or lunch box/tiffin box recipe for kids’ school, or office, this rice is a great choice.
 The aroma of freshly prepared podi makes the rice so flavorful

 Should I roast peanuts separately?